garrandall/popular-music-data/tracks/get-buck-in-here-dj-felli-fel-diddy-akon-ludacris-lil-jon.md

 In the middle of the club doin' a rodeo show (Hey!)
 The hoes seem schemey, wet dreamy, emphasism obsessed gleemy (Incredible sex) you need me
-Ease me, please me baby, I maybe am little crazy but in a way that.....
+Ease me, please me baby, I maybe am little crazy but in a way that...

 Don't make me get buck in here
 Shorty drop 'em to the ground like she ain't got manners Too much booty for one man to handle
-When all i need is a one night scandal
+When all I need is a one night scandal
 And don't make me get buck in here
 Damn lil' momma you know you fit my standards
 You the type to make me grip that handle